akansha204/velox/README.md

   - `.env.example` documents every supported setting.
 - `PUBLIC_API_BASE_URL`, `DEPLOYMENT_URL_MODE`, and `PUBLIC_DEPLOYMENT_BASE_DOMAIN` determine the public deployment URLs returned by the backend.
 - `FRONTEND_ORIGIN` controls which frontend origin the backend allows through CORS.
+- `DEPLOYMENT_TTL_DAYS` controls how long deployment history and logs are retained.
+- `CLEANUP_INTERVAL_MS` controls how often the backend runs the automatic cleanup job.
 - The `DEPLOYMENT_HOST` environment variable determines how the backend reaches deployment containers (defaults to `host.docker.internal` in Docker)

 ### Deployment State and Logs